carnate-tech/aws-14weeks-challenge/Week1/read.md

 <img width="785" alt="image" src="https://user-images.githubusercontent.com/24868114/228380663-bb849406-68c1-4492-a350-765205f338b3.png">

 Please refer to code folder to get all code details.
 This completes our Day -3 of Week -1.
 If you are follow so far, well done, we learned a lot.
 Do not forget to destiry your resource via terraform by ***`terraform destory`*** after completing the lab.
+This complete by Week -1 challenge.

+We will start the Week -2 challenge.
+Please have a look on my Week -2 challenge folder more details.